freevariable/Fulgance/README.md

 ### Installation

 sudo apt-get update

 sudo apt-get install -y redis-server python curl python-redis

 Then: clone Fulgence from GitHub and... voila!

 ### Let's get started
-To run the simulation in single simulation engine mode, simply run mp.py without arguments.
+Simply run mp.py without arguments.
 What happens then is that the engine (mp.py) starts the default schedule of the default route, the Paris Metro line 1, located in ParisLine1/schedules/default.txt

 By default, 35 train services are run in parallel.
 The sim will not stop until you hit CTRL+C

-### Parameters
-To adjust simulation precision, you may set the CYCLE variable to your wishing.
-I recommend to keep the default value to get the best trade off between precision and speed of execution though.

-To run the sim in debug mode, modify the first line to add the -O option to python

 ### Command line options
 Fulgence will run fine without options, but there are several things you may wish to change:
 - Enable real time: *mp.py --realtime* otherwise it will run as fast as possible on your CPU.
 Also, without realtime you won't be able to use the control room.
-- Set a given duration (in seconds) using *mp.py --duration=seconds*, otherwise the sim will go on forever.
+- Set a given duration (in seconds) using *mp.py --duration=seconds*, otherwise the sim will go on forever or until all schedules have despawned
 - Pick a non-default route (the TestTrack route for instance) with *mp.py --route=TestTrack*
 - Choose a non-default schedule: *mp.py --schedule=myschedule.txt*

-#### Examples
-- Run in real time for 1 hour: *mp.py --realtime --duration=3600*
+## Tutorials

+### Tutorial 1: run the small schedule of the LondonCentral route for 1 hour
+- mp.py --route=LondonCentral --schedule=small.txt --duration=3600

+### Tutorial 2: see real time trains progress in the control room
+In this tutorial, we suppose that you have a web server up and running, with the document root located in /var/www/html

+To use the control room, we must restart the sim in realtime mode: mp.py --realtime --route=LondonCentral --schedule=small.txt --duration=3600

+While the sim is running in background, we then run room.py at regular intervals, say every minute: controlRoom/room.py --route=LondonCentral --schedule=small.txt --segments=Epping,WestRuislip > /var/www/html/controlRoom.html

+After every room.py execution, need to copy the generated files controlRoom/Epping.html and controlRoom/WestRuislip.html to /var/www/html

+We also need to copy all the svg files located in controlRoom/html/ to the web server: cd controlRoom/html && cp *.svg /var/www/html/

 ### API
 - use curl to dump the list of currently active schedules on the route: curl http://127.0.0.1:4999/v1/list/schedules